Mortyick/enmity-themes/README.md

 # enmity-themes
-i dont have plans on making new themes (at least for enmity since its discontinued)
+i don’t have plans on making new themes for enmity in specific, but i may start making themes for kettu/rain instead.

 scroll down for themes made for newer versions*